| | Prague Castle - Hradcany QuarterThe name Hradcany derives from the

 to be left behind.
 As a result, splendid noble palaces cluster

+as closely as possible to its vicinity.
 One of them is an Early-Baroque structure with two towers,

 the Tuscany Palace.
 The Schwarzenberg Palace, with its rich sgraffito